MicrosoftDocs/architecture-center/docs/guide/multitenant/approaches/governance-compliance.md

 Your tenants might require that you demonstrate your compliance with specific standards.
 Use the [Service Trust Portal](https://servicetrust.microsoft.com/) to generate compliance documentation that you can provide to your tenants or to third-party auditors.

-If you incorporate Microsoft 365 as part of your solution, use the [Microsoft 365 Compliance Center](https://compliance.microsoft.com) to understand the compliance posture of these services.
-For example, the Microsoft 365 Compliance Center describes how personally identifiable is handled by services like Microsoft OneDrive, Microsoft SharePoint, and Microsoft Exchange Online.
+Some services incorporate Microsoft 365 as part of your solution, and use services like Microsoft OneDrive, Microsoft SharePoint, and Microsoft Exchange Online.
+The [Microsoft 365 Compliance Center](https://compliance.microsoft.com) can help yo understand the compliance posture of these services, such as how they manage personally identifiable information.

 ### Deployment Stamps pattern